He korero whakarapopoto

 Care of the disabled

-In the 1800s people with mental illness or intellectual disabilities were often ‘put away’ in asylums.
+In the 19th century people with mental illness or intellectual disabilities were often ‘put away’ in asylums.

 Physically disabled people were more accepted.
 Some lived in special homes, but often they lived in the community.
 They did not receive much support until the Disabled Persons Community Welfare Act was passed in 1975.